gligneul/LuaWorkshop2018/slides.md

 end
 ```

-But you shouldn't cache FFI functions to locals.
-This kind of idioms leads to
+---

-misleading and cargo-cult programming.
+But you shouldn't cache FFI functions to locals!

 ```
 -- Good (!)